 From where did Orosius derive this reading?
 He may have known Gaudentius’s work, perhaps through Gaudentius’s correspondent Jerome, whom Orosius would have met in Palestine.
 Alternatively, Orosius may have simply made the same connections between the Philonic tradition and Paul’s epistle that Gaudentius had, for much the same reason.

 Though Orosius’s connection of Sodom with homosexual relations has been noted, his work has not been accorded its deserved importance in helping to fasten this image of Sodom.
-Orosius’s work has, in general, been overshadowed by that of his mentor Augustine, and scholars have perhaps assumed that Orosius’s comments about the sin of Sodom simply reflect Augustinian ideas.
+Orosius’s work has, in general, been overshadowed by that of his mentor Augustine, and scholars have perhaps assumed that Orosius’s comments about the sin of Sodom simply reflect Augustine’s ideas.
 As we shall see, however, Augustine did not link Sodom with male-male sexual relations until after Orosius had composed his work.
 The Historiae were extremely popular and influential in the early middle ages.
-Orosius’s depiction of the Sodom narrative became the definitive version, and it was his words rather than the words of scripture that were reproduced in the early medieval accounts of Bede and Frechulf.
+Orosius’s depiction of the Sodom narrative became the definitive version, and it was his words rather than the words of scripture that were reproduced in the early medieval histories of Bede and Frechulf.
 His decision to interpret the story in this way significantly strengthened the association of Sodom with homosexual acts.

 The Sin of Sodom and Romans 1:27: Augustine

 In his early writings, Augustine’s depiction of Sodom is not focused on homosexual sin.
 In his Confessio, for instance, Augustine sees the sin of Sodom as lying in “shameful acts against nature” (flagitia contra naturam).
 The exact crime remains unmentioned; Mark Jordan is correct to point out that despite its later interpretations this passage does not suggest homosexual sin--as we have seen, the writings of Philo, Chrysostom and Ambrose provided plenty of scope for crimes “against nature” performed by the Sodomites.
 In later writings, however, Augustine begins to depict the sin of Sodom in a more particular way.
 References to Romans 1:27, meanwhile, occur frequently in Augustine’s writings throughout his life, although these references are sometimes obscured by the fact that he is wont to play around with the wording; he will sometimes, for instance, speak of “men with men, practicing (moral) deformity” (masculi in masculos deformitatem operantes), a phrasing that appears to be unique to him.
-He links the sin of Sodom specifically with Romans 1:27 in three separate texts, all composed in the third decade of the fifth century: Contra mendacium (420), Book 16 of De ciuitate Dei (420), and Contra Iulianum opus imperfectum (428–30).
+He links the sin of Sodom specifically with Romans 1:27 in three separate texts, all composed in the third decade of the fifth century: Contra mendacium (Against Lying; 420), Book 16 of De ciuitate Dei (420), and Contra Iulianum opus imperfectum (Unfinished Work Against Julian; 428–30).